 Once you click Finish, Cloud Code will clone your chosen template, open your newly created project for use, and create necessary Cloud Run run configurations.

 For Java templates, you'll be prompted to import Maven projects to sync your pom.xml.
 Click 'Add as Maven project'.

 Additionally, import necessary Maven projects by clicking 'Import Changes'.

 Deploying your service to Cloud Run

 To deploy your service, follow these steps:

-- Choose the automatically created run configuration, Cloud Run: Deploy, from the Run/Debug configurations dialog on the top taskbar.
+- Choose the automatically created run configuration, Cloud Run: Deploy, from the Run/Debug configurations selector in the Navigation bar.